 Positive reviews are your most valuable recruiting asset.
 With the majority of job seekers reading up to seven reviews before forming an opinion about a company (Source: Glassdoor U.S. Site Survey), it is critical that 1) you have reviews and 2) they are either positive or constructively addressed (see best practice #1).

-Leverage the resources you already have: current and former interns!
+Leverage the resources you already have: current and former staff!
 Students with actual experience at your company are your best advocates, as they give future interns an authentic look into the company from peers.

 - Send a welcome email encouraging new interns to write a review on their application and interview experience

-- Schedule a 30-day check-in, and follow up with a request to review their onboarding experience
+- Schedule a 30-day check-in, and follow up with a request to review their on-boarding experience

-- Reach out to thoughtful, constructive reviewers and request a 30 minute interview to dig deeper into their intern experience and concerns
+- Reach out to thoughtful, constructive reviewers and request a 30 minute interview to dig deeper into their experience and concerns

-- Invite past interns to “planning workshops” as you build out your next intern program, including them in the process
+- Invite past interns to “planning workshops” as you build out your next program, including them in the process